Michael Blood Meteorites

 Mexico were pelted by a huge rain of stones which more than doubled the then weight

-.
+of all known CV3 material .
 O Richard Norton called Allende one of the two great falls

 of the 20th Century.